 Some of the failures that scuba tanks might have are superficial and able to be seen upon this inspection.
 Cracks in the tank walls, cracks in the threads, corrosion and pitting, wrong valves, heat damage, and wrong burst disk.
 These failures sometimes cannot be fixed, and the tank will fail inspection.

-If the tank fails inspection, it will need to be destroyed, which some dive shops will take care of for you.
-If the tank passes inspection, the dive shop will give the tank an evidence of inspection sticker.
+If a tank fails inspection, it will need to be destroyed.
+Some dive shops will take care of this for you.
+If the tank passes inspection, the dive shop will give the tank a “passed inspection” sticker.

 Damage to the Undercoat

 Damage to the undercoat could happen when someone paints their scuba tank.
 Paint is not made for the rigors of scuba diving.
-The paint has issues with salt water, which can cause corrosion.
-If this happens, then there will be damage to the undercoat.
+Paint does not endure exposure to salt water very well, and corrosion can happen.
+When this happens, there may be damage to the undercoat.

 Undercoat material

 The undercoat of scuba tanks is made of two different materials.
-There are scuba tanks that are made of aluminum alloy.
-There are other scuba tanks made of stainless steel.
+Scuba tanks are made of either aluminum alloy or stainless steel.
 Each undercoat comes with issues of their own without adding in the damage of paint.

 Aluminum alloy is not as durable as stainless steel.
-Aluminum alloy can be easily damaged from external factors such as dents, dings, or cracks in the tank.
-These tanks are lighter to take on dives.
+Aluminum alloy can be easily damaged from external factors, leading to dents, dings, or cracks in the tank.
+However, aluminum tanks are lighter to carry out of the water.

 Stainless steel scuba tanks are durable, but they are the heavier option.
-They are tougher in the dive and can be more resistant to any damage from the outside.
-However, they should be taken care of to avoid internal rust to the tanks.
+They are tougher on the boat and on dives, and are more resistant to any damage from the outside.
+However, they care must be taken to avoid internal rust.

 Add Paint

-Adding paint to the undercoat of the scuba tank, you are risking the scuba tank as well as the diver.
+When adding paint over the undercoat of the scuba tank, you are risking the scuba tank as well as the diver.
 The paint can cause the external material of the undercoat to corrode, crack, or pit.

-Another damage to the undercoat could be when the tank owner takes off the paint.
+Removing the paint may also damage the undercoat.
 Stripping away paint from the scuba tank could compromise the undercoating material, whether aluminum alloy or stainless steel.

 Removing Paint

 So, let’s talk about what would need to go into the removal of paint from the scuba tank.
-Removing paint would need to happen if the scuba tank damage has started or the diver does not want the paint to be on the scuba tank any longer.
+Paint removal is indicated if the scuba tank has visible damage or when the owner no longer wants the look or color.

 There are steps to remove the paint in a less harmful way.
-The owners of the tank do need to be extremely careful not to heat the tank in this process, as it will harm the tank.
+Tanks must not be exposed to heat in this process, as it will harm the tank.

 Steps to Removing Paint

-There are a couple of steps that someone can follow to remove paint from a scuba tank.
-There should be caution used when doing these steps as there will be chemicals used as well as wire brushes.
+There are a couple of steps that you must follow to remove paint from a scuba tank.
+Use caution with chemicals and hardware brushes when following these steps.
 The steps are as follows:

 2. Tape the tank